-As required by DOE Order 450.1, Environmental Protection Program, BNL has established a QA/QC Program to ensure that the accuracy, precision, and reliability of environmental monitoring data are consistent with the requirements of Title 10 of the Code of Federal Regulations, Part 830 (10 CFR 830), Subpart A, Quality Assurance Requirements (2000) and DOE Order 414.1A, Quality Assurance.
+As required by DOE Order 458.1, Radiation Protection of the Public and Environment and Order 436.1, Departmental Sustainability, BNL has established a QA/QC Program to ensure that the accuracy, precision, and reliability of environmental monitoring data are consistent with the requirements of Title 10 of the Code of Federal Regulations, Part 830 (10 CFR 830), Subpart A. Quality Assurance Requirements (2000) and DOE Order 414.1D, Quality Assurance.
 The responsibility for quality at BNL starts with the Laboratory director, who approves the policies and standards of performance governing work, and extends throughout the entire organization.
-The purpose of the BNL Quality Management (OM) System is to implement OM methodology throughout the various Laboratory management systems and associated processes, in order to:
+The purpose of the BNL Quality Management (QM) System is to implement QM methodology throughout the various Laboratory management systems and associated processes, in order to:

-- Plan and perform operations in a reliable and effective manner to minimize any impact on the health and safety of the public, employees, and the environment - Standardize processes and support continual improvement in all aspects of Laboratory operations - Enable the delivery of products and services that meet customers' requirements and expectations implementation, control, reporting, assessment, and continual improvement.
+- Plan and perform operations in a reliable and effective manner to minimize any impact on the environment, safety, security, and health of the staff and public - Standardize processes and support continual improvement - Enable the delivery of products and services that meet customers' requirements and expectations - Support an environment that facilitates scientific and operational excellence

+For environmental monitoring, QA is deployed as an integrated system of management activities.
+These activities involve planning, implementation, control, reporting, assessment, and continual improvement.
 QC activities measure each process or service against the QA standards.
 QA/QC practices and procedures are documented in manuals, plans, and a comprehensive set of standard operating procedures (SOPs) for environmental monitoring (EM-SOPs).
 Staff members who must follow these procedures are required to document that they have reviewed and understand them.